Wissanukhong/Modern-JavaScript-from-the-Beginning/2.Dom/DOM.md

 # DOM

 DOM is document Object Model and javaScript can be used to read/write manipulate to the DOM.
-This picture can be explained DOM very easy.
+This picture can be explianed DOM very easy.

 ![DOM](../img/DOM%20model.png)